MrMiner-org/TheMinerzCoin/doc/init.md

 ### macOS

-Copy org.blackcoin.blackmored.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.blackcoin.blackmored.plist`.
+Copy org.theminerzcoin.blackmored.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.theminerzcoin.blackmored.plist`.

 This Launch Agent will cause blackmored to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run blackmored as the current user.
-You will need to modify org.blackcoin.blackmored.plist if you intend to use it as a Launch Daemon with a dedicated blackcoin user.
+You will need to modify org.theminerzcoin.blackmored.plist if you intend to use it as a Launch Daemon with a dedicated theminerzcoin user.

 Auto-respawn
 -----------------------------------